dielomawsome/TechEd/README.md

 9. Add a *Composition* for comments and provide some sample data
 10. Add an *Association* for Incident type and provide some sample data

-Follow Lesson 2 to Create a Fiori Elements Application
+Follow Tutorial 2 to Create a Fiori Elements Application
-11. Create a Fiori Elements application with the wizard of type List Report / Object Page
+1. Create a Fiori Elements application with the wizard of type List Report / Object Page
-12. Use the *Page map* to add some columns to the list report, and some fields to the object page
+2. Use the *Page map* to add some columns to the list report, and some fields to the object page
-13. Use the *Page map* to turn the Incident type field into a search help
+3. Use the *Page map* to turn the Incident type field into a search help

 # AWS Account Setup
 ## Provision AWS Account using Workshop Studio